BILL: As Anti-Semitism Grows, Should We Criminalize White Supremacist Hate Crimes? - Leading Against White Supremacy Act - H.R.61

 - The bill would prosecute white supremacy-influenced hate crimes and conspiracy to commit these crimes.

-- The bill would amend Title 18, the federal criminal code, to expand the scope of hate crimes in light of a rise in violence associated with these groups, such as attacks on power stations.
+- Amends Title 18, the federal criminal code, to expand the scope of hate crimes in light of a rise in violence associated with these groups, such as attacks on power stations.

 - It also comes in light of the hate-fueled mass shooting that targeted Black Americans in Buffalo, N.Y.
 Months prior to the attack the shooter had published a manifesto online inspired by white supremacist rhetoric.